mtorials/dial-phone/README.md

 *work in progress*

-A simple-to-use [Matrix](https://matrix.org/) client-server API (CS-API) SDK for the JVM written in Kotlin.
+A simple-to-use [Matrix](https://matrix.org/) client-server sdk for kotlin multiplatform in alpha.
 The library uses kotlinx.serialization and kotlinx.coroutines.

-It is multi-platform compatible, but the only supported platform at the moment is the JVM.
+Supported platforms are jvm and js, but testing is mostly done on the jvm.

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.
 (outdated currently)

-E2EE is currently not supported, but you should be able to use [pantalaimon](https://github.com/matrix-org/pantalaimon) to achieve it.
-This is however not tested.
+E2EE is currently not supported.

 ## Installation